Deus Ex: The Fall: Setting and characters

 The Fall is set during the year 2027, taking place in parallel to the opening sections of Deus Ex: Human Revolution.
 The Deus Ex series is set in a cyberpunk future rife with secret organizations and conspiracies, including the Illuminati.
 Advances in biotechnology and cybernetics have led to the development of "augmentations" (artificial organs capable of improving and enhancing the human body's performance) that require doses of a limited and expensive immunosuppressive drug called Neuropozyne to prevent implant rejections.
 The development of augmentation technology has triggered controversy and divided society between those who use augmentations and those who are either morally opposed, too poor to afford them, or whose bodies actively reject them.
 The story focuses on events in Panama City, though some scenes occur in Costa Rica and Moscow.

 The main protagonist is British-born Ben Saxon, an augmented mercenary and former member of the Tyrants, a group in the employ of private company Belltower and their Illuminati sponsors.
 Saxon looks after former federal agent Anna Kelso, who, together with Saxon, was one of the protagonists of the spin-off novel Deus Ex: Icarus Effect.
-They are supported by Janus, the unseen leader of the Juggernaut Collective hacktivist group; and Alex Vega, a Belltower pilot who later joins Janus for the events of Deus Ex: Mankind Divided.
+They are supported by Janus, the unseen leader of the Juggernaut Collective hacktivist group; and Alejandra "Alex" Vega, a Belltower pilot who later joins Janus for the events of Deus Ex: Mankind Divided.
 Characters from Human Revolution and the wider Deus Ex universe also feature, including Illuminati member Bob Page and news reader Eliza Cassan.